Introduction

 3. Protection from Extraterritorial Surveillance

 Only sovereign cloud environments can truly mitigate risks posed by foreign surveillance laws.
+Addressing these legal and regulatory challenges is a key concern for organizations seeking to maintain data sovereignty.
 This is key to complying with:

 - Data security for localization initiatives